oelin/midjourney-client/README.md

 # Midjourney Client

+## NOTICE

+Replicate.com now requires GitHub authentication to run model demos.
+As such, this project, along with `node-replicate` are now depreciated.
+We recommend switching to Replicate's official API.

 A Node.js client for Midjourney/Openjourney on Replicate.
 Powered by [`node-replicate`](https://npmjs.com/node-replicate).

 > Openjourney is an open source Stable Diffusion fine tuned model on Midjourney images, by [PromptHero](https://prompthero.com/).
 Predictions run on Nvidia A100 GPU hardware.